philippe-eecs/small-vision/README.md

 Weights + Colab to play around coming soon!

+Feel free to bring up a github issue or send me an email if you have any questions or comments! philippehansen@utexas.edu

 # Important File Locations

 - Main Config File `big_vision/configs/ae_i1k.py`
 - Auto-Encoder Implementation `big_vision/models/ae.py`
 - Auto-Encoder Trainer `big_vision/trainers/train_ae.py`
 - FID/IS Implementation `big_vision/evaluators/fid.py`

+# Setting things up

+You will need to download imagenet-2012 and preprocess it into the [tfds format](https://github.com/google-research/big_vision?tab=readme-ov-file#preparing-tfds-data) onto a google bucket.
+Then you will need to setup your [TPU pod](https://github.com/google-research/big_vision?tab=readme-ov-file#cloud-tpu-vm-setup).

+You can access TPUs easily through the [TRC program](https://sites.research.google/trc/about/) if you are an academic looking to do research!

+This code base was also extensively tested on GPUs with 64x64 Imagenet.
+Simply modify the TFDS_DATA_DIR/workdir to the one that is local to your machine/cluster.
+Instead of `bash big_vision/run_tpu.sh big_vision.train_tpu` use `python3 -m big_vision.train`.
+I've included an ibrun script that was tested with an distributed multiprocess HPC with A100s, but it hasn't been tested in a while.

 # Pre-Training Commands for Self-Supervised Experiments